JanssenProject/jans/docs/script-catalog/scim/scim.md

         print "ScimEventHandler (init): Initialized successfully"
         return True

-Note no validations took place here: we assumed the script contains the properties, that they are non empty and have sensible values.
+Note no validations took place here: we assumed the script contains the properties, that they are non-empty and have sensible values.

 **Allow/Deny resource operations**